sammich/macrumors-spy-mod/README.md

 - new threads will get a green tag next to the thread title
 - first batch of posts won't slide in one by one - they fade in all at once
 - added in a right-aligned mode (checkbox below ignore forum text input, bottom of page)
+- added a separate script for a split screen view

 ## Installation ##